The evolution and impact of laparoscopic surgery in Africa: The Nigeria Perspective

 Laparoscopy, Minimal Access Surgery, AfricaAbstract

-The concept of laparoscopic surgery dates back to the 19th century when early attempts were made to visualize the abdominal cavity using mirrors and primitive lighting systems.
-It has, however, undergone revolutionary advancement over the past decades in various surgical specialties by offering a minimally invasive alternative to traditional open surgeries, thereby significantly reducing trauma from surgery and associated morbidity.
+Background: laparoscopic surgery has undergone revolutionary advancement over the past decades in various surgical specialties by offering a minimally invasive alternative to traditional open surgeries, thereby significantly reducing trauma from surgery and associated morbidity.

-Data was obtained through a review of available research papers online via search engines, including PubMed and Google Scholar, using the keywords; Laparoscopy, Minimal Access Surgery, Africa, Nigeria.
+Methods: We carried out a narrative review of available published articles that evaluated the utilization of laparoscopic surgery in Africa, with data obtained via the use of online search engines, including PubMed and Google Scholar, using the keywords; Laparoscopy, Minimal Access Surgery and Africa

 Downloads